Glen Park, New York

 Glen Park is a village in Jefferson County, New York, United States.
 The population was 502 at the 2010 census.
 The village is on the border of the towns of Brownville and Pamelia and is immediately northwest of Watertown.

 History

 The village was built up around the Remington Paper Company and incorporated in 1893.

+The village was also the site of an amusement and picnic grounds operated by a local streetcar company.
+Extensive caves and endangered bat hibernaculum in the vicinity.

 Geography

 Glen Park is located in central Jefferson County at 43°59′56″N 75°57′8″W (43.998895, -75.952235).
 The majority of the village is in the southeastern corner of the town of Brownville, with a small portion extending east into the town of Pamelia.
 The village is bordered to the west by the village of Brownville and to the south by the Black River, which forms the border with the town of Watertown.

 According to the United States Census Bureau, Glen Park has a total area of 1.9 km2, of which 0.06 sqkm, or 3.30%, are water.

 County Route 190, sometimes shown on maps as New York State Route 12E, is the main road through Glen Park.
 It leads southeast (upstream along the Black River) 3.8 mi to the center of Watertown and west 0.7 mi to NY-12E in Brownville village.